 FAQ: Is Upgrading to The Shopify Advanced Plan Worth It?

-James Parsons by James Parsons Updated Nov 3rd, 2023 14 min read
+James Parsons by James Parsons Updated Nov 12th, 2024 14 min read 4 Comments

 0:00 Listen to audio podcast

-Is Upgrading to Shopify Advanced Worth It
+Is Upgrading To Shopify Advanced Worth It

 Shopify is one of the most popular eCommerce platforms for running an online store, but that doesn't mean it's a universal experience for everyone.
 They have three different tiers of service, each with progressively more features, functionality, and a higher price than the last.
 The question is, which one should you get?